boybothere/website-to-display/README.md

 5. div element and its nesting techniques
 6. CSS grid
 7. Flexbox
-8. CSS positions namely relative, fixed and absolute Looking forward to make this skill better in my future projects!!
+8. CSS positions namely relative, fixed and absolute.

+Looking forward to make these better in my future projects!!